Searchable scans of local and regional newspapers from the United States.

 "The full-page images of this digitized newspaper provide genealogists, researchers and scholars with cover-to-cover access to recent newspaper content.
 Every page is full-text searchable.
 Coverage: 2008 - recent (3-month embargo) (ProQuest)."

-This database "brings together for the first time local, regional, and national newspapers published by Klan organizations and by sympathetic publishers from across the U.S. It also includes key anti-Klan voices from newspapers published by ethnic, Catholic, and Jewish organizations (Reveal Digital)."
+Local, regional, and national newspapers published by Klan organizations and likeminded publishers, as well as anti-Klan newspapers published by ethnic, Catholic, and Jewish organizations.

 Scans of African-American newspapers from the 19th century, including statistics, biographies, essays, poetry, advertisements, and other cultural artifacts.